openharmony/docs/en/application-dev/reference/apis/js-apis-mediaquery.md

 off(type: 'change', callback?: Callback&lt;MediaQueryResult&gt;): void

-Deregisters the media query listener, so that no callback is triggered when the media attributes change.
+Deregisters a media query listener, so that no callback is triggered when the media attributes change.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full